North Africa Medal

-Unfortunately, not all veterans awarded the "Title of the Nation's Gratitude" met the new medal's award prerequisites and almost immediately, new pressures were placed on the government for new medals or for a single one encompassing all bearers of the Title.
+Not all veterans awarded the "Title of the Nation's Gratitude" met the new medal's award prerequisites and almost immediately, new pressures were placed on the government for new medals or for a single one encompassing all bearers of the Title.
 It took five years for the new award to be established on 12 April 2002 by decree 2002-511.
 The "Medal of the Nation's Gratitude" would finally satisfy all involved parties.

 The North Africa medal ceased to be awarded that very day following barely five years of existence.
 It was replaced by the Medal of the Nation's Gratitude with the clasp "AFRIQUE DU NORD" (NORTH AFRICA").

 Award statute

 The North Africa medal was bestowed to French civilians and military personnel, as well as to foreign nationals serving in the ranks of the French Foreign Legion, who held the "Title of the Nation's Gratitude" (Titre de la Reconnaissance de la Nation) for at least ninety days service in: